 Using PayPal on Shopify Stores

-PayPal is not directly supported by Shop Pay, but many Shopify stores accept it as a separate checkout option.
-If a store allows PayPal, users can choose it at checkout instead of Shop Pay.
-This enables them to pay using their PayPal balance, linked bank account, or credit card.
+While you cannot use PayPal through Shop Pay, many Shopify stores accept it as a separate option.
+If PayPal is supported, select it during checkout.
+You can pay using your PayPal balance, linked bank account, or a connected credit card.

 How to Use PayPal for Shopify Purchases